 .
 Mr. Richmond is included in the 2016-2018 editions of The Best Lawyers in America

-, is AV Peer Review Rated by Martindale-Hubbell and has been recognized for his environmental transactional and regulatory work by The Legal 500 United States
+, is AV Peer Review Rated by Martindale-Hubbell rated by peers and members of the judiciary, and has been recognized for his environmental transactional and regulatory work by The Legal 500 United States

 Mr. Richmond's counseling and enforcement experience includes the following representative cases: